Skip to main content

 🔮 The Future of Retrieval Augmented Generation

-Tools based on Large Language Models (LLMs) like GPT-4 or Llama2 have already reshaped our work landscape.
+Tools based on frontier language models from OpenAI, Anthropic, and Google have already reshaped our work landscape.
 RAG pushes the boundaries even further by giving AI access to the latest, most relevant data for any task, project, or decision.

 Before you go, let’s recap what we learned today: